 Capt.
 Austin & The Friendship Schooner

-April 8, 2019 at 11:46 amDuring the Revolutionary War in the late 1700s many Connecticut residents were burned out of their homes by the raiding British.
+March 2, 2020 at 5:30 pmDuring the Revolutionary War in the late 1700s many Connecticut residents were burned out of their homes by the raiding British.
 To compensate these citizens for their losses, the Connecticut Assembly awarded the "Sufferers" 500,000 acres in the western most portion of the Western Reserve, which came to be known as the Firelands.
 Settlement was slow due to the remoteness of the tract and the difficulties in reaching it.
 Capt.
 William Austin, of New London Connecticut, was one of the first settlers in Vermilion.
 He arrived with his family in 1809 and built a home a half mile west of the mouth of the Vermillion River which flows into Lake Erie.
 His wife, Elizabeth, was the first white woman in Vermilion.

 The greater part the lake’s southern shore was at one time occupied by a tribe of Indians called the Eries.
 The word translates to ‘cat’, likely in reference to the wild cat or panther that once roamed the area.
 The lake was referred to as “Lake of the Cat” by the Indians.
 Vermilion was named by Native Americans for the red clay along the river banks.
 Oulanie Thepy (Red Creek) in the Indian’s language was translated by early French explorers as “Vermilion River.”